Frequently Asked Questions

 I read that there are 89% more incidents around AZCs, is that true?

 The figures are not recognized.
-Possibly it is about application sites like Ter Apel and Budel and emergency reception sites.
-In Aalten the plan is to realize a regular reception location and that is really different.
-Indeed, at a (large-scale) regular location, in addition to constant security, day care and education can be organized for the residents.
+These may be registration locations such as Ter Apel and Budel and emergency shelters.
+In Aalten, the plan is to establish a regular shelter, which is really different.
+At a (large-scale) regular location, in addition to constant security, daytime activities and information sessions can also be organized for the residents.

-It is often also about a feeling of insecurity.
-We like to hear especially from local residents what concerns they have and what points of attention there are in the context of security.
-We include these in the safety plan and record them in agreements with COA.
+It is often also a matter of a feeling of insecurity.
+We would particularly like to hear from local residents about their concerns and any issues that need to be addressed in terms of safety.
+We will include these in the safety plan and lay them down in agreements with the COA.

 2. Supervision/supervision/security at the site